We’re more than just open to new ideas: We implement them!

 Education is both a science and art, constantly evolving with our understanding of childhood development.
-At Beth Hillel Day School, we consistently update our curriculum and methodologies to reflect the latest discoveries and advances in education, psychology and sociology.
+At Beth Hillel Elementary, we consistently update our curriculum and methodologies to reflect the latest discoveries and advances in education, psychology and sociology.

 Based in part on research conducted at the UCLA Lab School, our academic curriculum includes scientifically researched programs such as Reader’s and Writer’s Workshop, Responsive Classroom, and Singapore Math.
 We were one of the first schools in the Valley to adopt these highly effective programs.
 More important than their rigorous academic content, these programs teach kids how to think, solve problems, and innovate.